Written by @NickRiznerMMA

 At this point, there is really only one question.
 Nobody can answer it but the fighter’s themselves, and even they may not know until they’re immersed in the moment.
 But the question remains, nonetheless.

-Will they capitalize?Check out our latest podcast episode featuring David St. Martin and lots of Halloween talk.
+Will they capitalize?Check out our latest podcast episode featuring a conversation with Cortney Casey.